-Significant fluctuations in online payment transactions across various sectors following recent severe weather conditions in the UAE
+Significant Fluctuations In Online Payment Transactions Across Various Sectors Following Recent Severe Weather Conditions In The UAE

+Checkout data tracks notable changes in consumer payment transactions during the week.
+47% increase in airline online payment transactions, and 11% increase in hotel and accommodation bookings.
+24% decline in supermarket transaction volumes.
+Consumers in the UAE turn to online training and education as a method of self development amidst severe weather conditions, as the sector sees 31% increase in transaction.

-(MENAFN- Weber Shandwick) DUBAI, UAE — April 23, 2024: In the aftermath of recent severe weather conditions the UAE witnessed, global payments solution provider Checkouthas conducted a comprehensive analysis revealing significant shifts in transaction volumes across various sectors.
+DUBAI, UAE: In the aftermath of recent severe weather conditions the UAE witnessed, global payments solution provider Checkout has conducted a comprehensive analysis revealing significant shifts in transaction volumes across various sectors.
 The data sheds light on the profound impact of adverse weather on consumer online shopping behaviour and purchasing patterns.

 Key findings underscore notable changes in transaction volumes particularly in sectors such as Supermarkets, Food & Drink, Vehicle Hire, and the Motoring industry as a whole.
 The adverse weather conditions led to a significant decrease in online payment transactions, indicating a notable shift in purchasing patterns.